Date of payment: Date dividend checks are mailed.

 Distributed: After a Treasury auction, there will be many new issues in dealer's hands.
 As those issues are sold, it is said that they are distributed.

-Distributions: Payments from fund or corporate cash flow.
-May include dividends from earnings, capital gains from sale of portfolio holdings and return of capital.
+Distributions: Payments from a fund or corporate cash flow.
+May include dividends from earnings, capital gains from a sale of portfolio holdings and a return of capital.
 Fund distributions can be made by check or by investing in additional shares.
 Funds are required to distribute capital gains (if any) to shareholders at least once per year.
 Some Corporations offer Dividend Reinvestment Plans (DRP).

 Divergence: When two or more averages or indices fail to show confirming trends.

 Diversification: Dividing investment funds among a variety of securities with different risk, reward, and correlation statistics so as to minimize unsystematic risk.

 Dividend: A dividend is a portion of a company's profit paid to common and preferred shareholders.
 A stock selling for $20 a share with an annual dividend of $1 a share yields the investor 5%.

 Dividend clawback: With respect to a project financing, an arrangement under which the sponsors of a project agree to contribute as equity any prior dividends received from the project to the extent necessary to cover any cash deficiencies.